-To become a technical recruiter, you need both the hard technical skills to match technical talent to positions and the soft skills to make a personal connection and sell candidates to hiring managers and vice versa.
+To become a technical recruiter, you need the hard technical skills to match technical talent to positions and the soft skills to make a personal connection and sell candidates to hiring managers and vice versa.
 Let’s break down these categories.

 #1: Technical knowledge

 - Roles and the range of skills and duties typically associated with them.
 Titles vary widely from company to company; a solutions engineer might be called a partner engineer at one company or an integration engineer at another.
-Conversely, engineers with the same title might have very different skills and experiences.
+Conversely, engineers with the same title might have different skills and experiences.

 - Projects on a developer’s CV or resume.
 Technical recruiters need to be able to know how to gauge the extent and significance of developers’ work and contributions.

 In the wake of the Great Resignation and ever-persistent tech talent shortage, software developers are definitely going to consider whether you treat them well during the recruitment process.
 And, 91% of HR professionals agree that candidate experience improves the quality of hire as well.

 - Create touchpoints by communicating clear hiring timelines, feedback, and next steps so that candidates stay engaged in the process.